netsec-ethz/rains/DDoS-attacks.md

 raise an alert or blacklist zones which are more than a configurable amount of steps away from the root.

-Attack 6: An attacker having authority over a zone can send lots of queries with a high valid until value about that zone to a RAINS server which has not yet cached any of the answers.
+Attack 6: An attacker sends lots of queries with a high valid until value about his zone to a RAINS server which has not yet cached any of the answers.
 On receiving such a query it will put the query into the pending query cache and forwards the query after a recursive lookup to an authoritative server.
 The authoritative server under the control of the attacker however will not respond to the sent query and lets it time out.
 The queried server will retry several times without success while the original queries are filling up the pending query cache.
 Once the cache overflows good and malicious entries will be evicted according to a LRU policy.

-Defense: A server can reduce the valid until value according to its policy.
-A monitoring service might detect unusual queries and blacklist the IP address of the connection from which it received those.
-In this case it would be receiving many queries from the same connection in a short period of time with a large or without i.e. infinite valid until value.
-This approach can also lead to false positives e.g. when a large company internally deploys a naming service which does all the lookups without a valid until time.
+Defense: A server can reduce the valid until value of the query according to its policy.
+A smaller value implies less time for the query to occupy the cache.
+The cache should be large enough to not overflow even when all queries stay in it until they expire for the configured query incoming rate.

+A monitoring service could keep track of how many queries expire for a given zone and black list it after a certain threshold is passed.
+However, this is not a good idea as an attacker could craft queries that expire shortly after they are received by the server such that it expires before the recursive lookup has even reached the destination zone and it will be falsely blacklisted.

 Attack 7: Similar to attack 6 but this time the target is the pending delegation cache.
 The adversary has to be careful that it does not get blacklisted by the